 Typically, key abandonment objectives include, among other things:

-Performance measures permit NEB inspectors and companies to evaluate whether the company is achieving meaningful progress towards the abandonment objectives in a number of different ways including the following examples:
+Performance measures permit NEB inspectors and companies and successors to evaluate whether the company is achieving meaningful progress towards the abandonment objectives and ongoing care of the abandoned pipeline in a number of different ways including the following examples:

 Engagement Measures (What do the interested parties say?)